loomnetwork/loom-sdk-documentation/docs/en/jump-start-extdev-plasma-us1.md

 ---
 id: jump-start-extdev
-title: extdev Jump Start
+title: Loom Testnet Jump Start
-sidebar_label: Extdev Jump Start
+sidebar_label: Loom Testnet Jump Start
 ---

 ## Purpose

-This page shows you how to launch an Extdev node from the jump start.
+This page shows you how to launch an Loom Testnet node from the jump start.

 ## Download stable version of loom